OpenCS-ontology/topical-classifier-elastic/README.md

 - `loading_data_and_building_index.ipynb` - this notebook shows how to load the OpenCS ontology and build an ES index.
 It assumes that ES host is available.
 - `querying_es.ipynb` - in this notebook we performed our **experiments** with the classification of articles.
 It also serves as a demo for preparing ES queries.
 It assumes that ES is responding and an index is already built.
 - `process_files_batch.ipynb` - in this notebook we showed how to use our solution to perform classification for a batch of input files (see Section `Sample input/output files`) for a given query.
 It assumes that ES is responding and an index is already built.
+- `experiments/other_indices.ipynb` and `experiments/other_indices.ipynb` - contain additional experiments with different types of indices.
 ---

 ## Documentation